Comparison and contrast in dreams

 An old rule of thumb in dream psychology is people react most strongly to what they see or don’t see about themselves in other people.
 It can spark an overreaction if they compare themselves, subconsciously or not, to someone or something else and don’t like what they see.
 For example, a parent harshly punishes a child for a minor infraction, not realizing what they react to so strongly is what they see and don’t like about themselves in the child.
 They then dream about a child killer on the loose, an exaggerated comparison with their behavior and guilt.

 Comparison and contrast in dreams are ideal for showing how close or far apart something is in the figurative or personal sense.
 Think of when someone says “we’re far apart on this issue.”
 It means a big difference in opinion, viewpoint, feelings, or perception.
-A dream could show “far apart” figuratively as physical distance, but contrast is another way to do.
-Dream characters that strongly contrast with you or each other can symbolize, visually and otherwise, personal distance between people.
+A dream could show “far apart” figuratively as physical distance.
+Contrast is another way to do it, too.
+Dream characters that strongly contrast with you or each other can symbolize personal distance between people.
 Contrast can be used to show a wide gap between beliefs, values, principles, desires.

-For example, a young doctor dreams about battling a cloned copy of himself that’s exact in every way except for the strong contrast in how it appears compared to the dreamer’s appearance in the dream.
+For example, a young doctor dreams about battling a cloned copy of himself that’s exact in every way except for the strong contrast in how it appears compared to the dreamer’s appearance.
 The clone is clean and angelic, while the dreamer is covered in dirt and grime.
-The dream shows a strong contrast between the image the dreamer thinks is expected to maintain as a doctor, and the reality that he likes to get dirty in the figurative sense.
-His job is messy.
+The dream shows a strong contrast between the image the dreamer thinks is expected to maintain as a doctor (the clone), and the reality that his job is dirty in the figurative sense.
 His personality is far from “angelic.”
 He doesn’t see himself as fitting the “perfectly clean” image.

 On the other hand, think of when someone says “we see eye to eye on this issue.”
 How could a dream use comparison to tell that story?
 Obviously, through the symbolism and use of eyes in a story, and through showing close physical proximity.
 It could show it through similarity in dress, appearance, and behavior.

 To understand how dreams derive the symbolism, think of when a person might say “we have sharply contrasting opinions.”
-If you were the dreaming mind, how would you show the idea of contrasting viewpoints?
-You could create contrast in appearance, behavior, demeanor, tone, conditions.
+If you were the dreaming mind, how would you show the idea of contrasting opinions?
+You could create contrast in appearance, behavior, demeanor, tone, conditions and so forth.